-If a member organization continues to experience financial or operational difficulty specified in Rule 4110 or 4120 or 4130, notwithstanding an effective notice, Exchange staff may impose additional requirements and/or restrictions by serving an additional notice under paragraph (b) of this Rule.
-The additional notice shall inform the member organization that it may apply for relief from the additional requirements and/or restrictions by filing a written request for a letter of withdrawal of the notice and/or a written request for a hearing before the Office of Hearing Officers under Rule 9559.
+If a member or member organization continues to experience financial or operational difficulty specified in Rule 470, 471, 4110 - Equities, 4120 - Equities or 4130 - Equities, notwithstanding an effective notice, Exchange staff may impose additional requirements and/or restrictions by serving an additional notice under paragraph (b) of this Rule.
+The additional notice shall inform the member or member organization that it may apply for relief from the additional requirements and/or restrictions by filing a written request for a letter of withdrawal of the notice and/or a written request for a hearing before the Office of Hearing Officers under Rule 9559.
 The procedures delineated in this Rule shall be applicable to such additional notice.